 The Cannabis Global Market

-7% of the Columbian economy relies on agriculture, which could grow abundantly if the Columbian government amended regulations of exportation of cannabis products.
+7% of the Colombian economy relies on agriculture, which could grow abundantly if the Colombian government amended regulations of exportation of cannabis products.
 Currently, the exportation of cannabis products outside of the country is only legal if it is for “scientific purposes.”

 The legal cannabis industry is one of the fastest growing in the world now that a large portion of the globe has legalized marijuana.
 According to the Financial Times; in just a few years most of Europe, Latin America, Canada and over 30 states of the US will have passed the legal use of medical marijuana.
 Canada and Uruguay have fully legalized the recreational use of cannabis as well as the following states: Oregon, Washington, Alaska, California, Montana, South Dakota, Nevada, Arizona, Colorado, Illinois, Michigan, New York, Washington DC, New Jersey, Vermont, Massachusetts, and Maine with many more well on their way!

 So with a growing market like this, it is plausible for a country like Colombia that relies in part on their agriculture revenue to benefit their economy as a whole, that investing in the cannabis global market would be exceptionally beneficial.